Haakon's mission takes him to Scarborough in 1066

 "Yes.
 I've seen the woman before.
 She works in the parsonage as a scullery maid."
 He rolled his eyes.
 "If you ask me, our priest isn't as celibate as the canons require.
 There's a child living in the parsonage with them."

 "I doubt the Bishop cares what happens in this backwater."
 Memory flared to life.
 "Of course.
 Ralf told me of mother and child.
-They settled here with the help of the church.
-With Tostig back and nosing around, Ralf's probably come to check on them."
+Something to do with old King Edward.
+Ralf settled them here with the help of the church.
+With Lord Tostig back and nosing around, Ralf's probably come to check on them."
 Haakon stroked his nose.
-"I need to speak with him and find out what news he has."
+"I need to speak with him and learn what news he has."

 Gunnar frowned.
-"You think Ralf's here because the Vikings are coming?"
-He paled and leaned forward.
+"You think Ralf's here because the Vikings are coming?
+To rescue the wench and her bastard child."
+He leaned forward.
 "You do, don't you?
 And you think that the Abbott's warned him.
 That's a violation!"

 Haakon shrugged.
 "There's misery enough in this world.
 Whether one child lives or dies won't change the course of history.
 There's good reason to show mercy for those like Ralf that help us."